@P:HC: we think that when we're protecting our bodies of water and the life in it, we protect our future .

 - 780 million people don’t have access to clean water – this is an issue of location and distribution which hampers the human right to water

 - Almost 2.5 billion people don’t have access to adequate sanitation – infrastructure + intake and outtake treatment makes our water safer, increases lifespan and infant mortality rates

-- A 2° Increase in global temperature will cost 70 to 100 billion dollars a year between 2020 and 2050 – we can slow climate change but the effects are compounding and impending
+- A two-degree increase in global temperature will cost 70 to 100 billion dollars a year between 2020 and 2050 – we can slow climate change but the effects are compounding and impending

 - 80% of used water worldwide is not treated – water contamination has to be a two end effort for public safety

 - 53% of the world’s fisheries are fully exploited, and 32% are transitioning from a state of over-exploited, depleted, or recovering – collaboration and protective management can turn fish into a sustainable asset